 If you are a foodie, there are plenty of restaurants where you can taste the variety of dishes offered at the Black Sea Coast.
 The Shopska salad is a Bulgarian must, fried zucchini with garlic sauce and the fresh fish!
 To go full Bulgarian, for main course get the traditional dishes of stuffed peppers, moussaka, and tarator (LOVE tarator, it’s walnuts, garlic, cucumbers and yogurt, so refreshing!).

 You have to stroll around the Old Town to feel the historical vibe of Sozopol.
 My favorite is the wooden houses with upper stories that are over 100-year-old.
 So I said before Sozopol was an old city, but I didn’t show much of it on my photography.
 Looking back at my pictures, I didn’t take too many of the architecture.
 I use to not focus as much into architecture back in the days!
 Crazy how we change the way we travel the more the travel experience grows

-The Beaches are less crowded than in Burgas!
+The beaches of Sozopol are less crowded than in Burgas.
 The beach is also right in the centre of town.
 If you are feeling adventurous, there are beaches of the nearby camping sites, Kavatzi & Smokinya.